typeofweb-org/schema/README.md

 ### Modifiers

-Modifers are used to customize the schema and change the validation behaviour.
+Modifiers are used to customize schemas and change their validation behaviour.

 #### nullable

-If you use nullable modifier, output type will be `null | InferredType`.
+If you use the `nullable` modifier, given schema will be extended to also match `null` values, and its output type will be `null | T`.

 ```js
 const nullableRoleSchema = nullable(oneOf(['User', 'Admin']));